watocmasc/ManagerPackages/README.md

-# ManagerPackages
+# PackageManager

-**Manager packages** - It is a TUI utility for removing and/or installing packages / programs / utilities.
+**Package Manager** - It is a TUI utility for removing and/or installing packages / programs / utilities.